 The key to using personality tests in the recruitment process is to ensure that the correct personality assessment tool is used for the correct reason.
 There are a wide range of tools available, but by using the correct tool to assess candidates against the ‘ideal’ person for the role testing becomes an integral part of the recruitment process along with work based samples.

-Psychometric testing in recruitment and selection: a focus on personality tests
+Psychometric testing in recruitment and selection

 In our experience, clients who start to use aptitude and personality testing see the advantage the first time they use such a tool.
 In a recent piece of work undertaken by TimelessTime one client MD said “I never realised I needed the tests.
 It would not have been possible to select the best candidate from the CV’s and interviews alone.
 The interview question-prompts provided as part of the report proved invaluable”.